Gaurav1401/Zenatix_Solutions/README.md

  - Using Auto ARIMA.(In case the values are independent of each other).
  - If we get the **outside temperature data** then the predictions can be improved as in case of missing value treatment, temperature can be taken as X_train to predict the mssing value data.
  - With the help of temperature data, the future values too can be predicted in a better way.
+ - Using the concept of **Fourier Transform** and **smoothing techniques**, we can decompose the time series data to understand its trend and patterns.

 Both the approaches specified above take lot of time.